Why Iron Maiden Ended Up Taking Over on Their Debut Album

-Music fans who visited record stores in April 1980 likely found themselves confronted with a horrifying creature of leathery skin and spiky hair staring wide-eyed and gape-mouthed at them.
+Music fans who visited record stores on April 14, 1980 likely found themselves confronted with a horrifying creature of leathery skin and spiky hair staring wide-eyed and gape-mouthed at them.
 This ghoulish character, Eddie, would soon go down in heavy metal lore as a band's ubiquitous and ever-changing mascot.
 And the band, Iron Maiden, with its self-titled debut album, would also soon go down in metal history.

 Though Iron Maiden's rise to stardom today seems like it was inevitable, nothing was guaranteed when the group was founded by bassist Steve Harris on Christmas Day 1975.
 They spent the rest of the decade paying their dues in order to arrive at their momentous album release at the dawn of the '80s.
 While they were one of the most wildly hyped bands in the New Wave of British Heavy Metal, nobody had a clue how they would fare with the wider marketplace and whether they would have any sort of career, let along a long and successful one.